Reducing emissions from wood supply by 30 per cent

 The first electric lorry models that are sturdy enough for wood transport are also entering the market.
 In the first stage, electric lorries could be used in terminal transport, for example.
 In terminal transport, the crane does not reduce the vehicle’s capacity, and there are plenty of charging spots.

 At the Kemi bioproduct mill, Metsä Group is piloting the all-year use of electric wood transport lorries and charging infrastructure between the mill and the wood terminals.
 The test use experiences will be used to expand electric solutions to roundwood and by-product transport at the other production units.
-The project is an EU-funded ACE project.
+The project is part of Accelerating Climate Efforts and Investments project (ACE), funded by the LIFE programme of the European Union.

 Reducing emissions from harvesting